KennyProgrammer/Force/.github/log/Force-Log.md

 	- ParticleSystem: Serialize/Deserialize ParticleSystemComponent.
 Add opportunity to set the sprite on particle.
 	- ParticleSystem: Add playing state of particles, add simulation particle with specific time, add more function for emit particle without changing its properties by system.
 	- Scripting: Add ParticleSystem component and Particle classes, for C#, and implement C++ API to C#.
 Add GameObject_GetComponent function.
+	- AssetsBrowser: Fixed incurrect image size rendering, that makes no visible button hovering state.
+	- Inspector: Add search filter for components menu.
+Now user can search components there.
+	- Scripting: Add Force Debugger extension support for debugging C# code.
+But extension is not working for now because Mono.Debugging.VisualStudio.all is incompatble.
+	- Explorer: Rework the explorer, now scene node displayes like normal button without tree node, but works as tree node.
+Tooltips now are displayed on explorer buttons.
+Fixed Attach Mode via Ctrl+F2.
+Fixed dragging object from Explorer to Browser to make a prefab.
+Selected object now displays with bold font.
+	- Inspector: Fix couple bugs with Inspector.
+Now in components menu search text are displaying.
+Fixed incurrent DrawComponent buttons positions.
+	- AssetsBrowser: Fix bug with renaming assets by pressing F2, before it acts as creation state to leak to crash.
+Fix bug while renaming user cannot see label if thumbnail asset is below first row.
+	- Editor: Add open scenes and projects files to by dragging and dropping on viewport of Force.
+Platfrom: Rework DragDrop API.
+	- Editor: Expand the OpenScene function to support opening project outside Force and if scene asset file already exist.
+	- SceneManagment: Add way to handle objects and components if it asset is not exist or not valid for couple of reasons while deserializing scene and notify user in editor.
+	- Editor: ImportNewAsset now opens in current project path not with system defaults.
+	- AssetsBrowser: Now folders in browsers displays first then other asset files.
+Move CopyFileTo AssetImporter.
+	- AssetImporter: Expand concept of handleing handle objects and components during scene opening.
+Add AssetImporter and opportunity to reimport unexising asset to project and component.
+	- AssetBrowser: Fix bug that while rename script asset not rename script class name.
+	- FontRendering: Add msdfgen and msdf-atlas-gen with freetype libraries, and setting up basic example class and code to work with Font's.
+	- DXGI: Add support for (24-bit) textures for DX11, DX10 with DXGI_FORMAT_B8G8R8X8_UNORM format.
+(GL4 already has it with GL_RGB).
+	- DX11: Refact some code with D3DTexture2D, update SetTexturePixels that currect accept size and for D3D11_USAGE_IMMUTABLE recreates texture for other types UpdateSubresource.
+	- Graphics: Refact Texture API, now TextureStatus do more work, add TextureFormatGetChannels, now all ctors accepts TextureSpecification.
+	- FontRendering: Add way to generate font atlas from specific charset and preview it in editor.
+	- GL4: After destroying LogoScreen GL not switch contexts so destroyes graphics object from other context.
+	- WGL: Completly rewrite WGL context, because HDC and HGLRC was not attached to its context, so causing problems during context and window destruction.
+	- FontRendering: Add generator for RGBA8 texture, so this completly fix uncurrect displaying texture for example on DX10/DX11.
+	- AssetImporter: Add DialogAssetImporter, and now is scene has missing assets, this dialog will opened and allow user import missing assets with new UI.
+	- Editor: Add new Toolbar button Play Mode Properties with new Focused Mode.
+Its allows to input only when mouse is over Scene/Game Panel.
+	- Editor: Fixed really annouing bug, when user focused on Scene/Game Panel it can scrool Scene/Game and content in Inspector, Explorer, AssetsBrowser, Console.
+	- Force: Completly cut-off WinAPI includes from public Force API includes.
+Add ForceMinInclude.h, and Config.h and sort all additional configuration defines that play role on Force include order.
+Optimize Force Editor compilation time.
+	- SceneManagment: Now project file accept startup scene as asset UUID.
+Fix bug with saving incurrent scene by name (now by asset UUID), fix bug that during reloading audio device incurrent scene was opened.
+	- RenderEngine2D: Add RenderText, and RenderCharacter functions to render text.
+	- FontRendering: Add way to render text, using new text shader, working for all supported API's.
+	- AssetsBrowser: Again shitty browser, how i tired to fix it already so far, it just crazy.
+Fix couple bugs with it, update design and add way to move asset using hierary side of browser.
+	- Editor: Refact the editor reloading system, now user can cancel reloading.
+Add reloading editor assets feature.
+If one of Editor/Resources files missing Force not let you to do that.
 **0.3.10:**
     - Editor: Fixed couples bugs with project system reopening project, and physics colliders.
 	- Editor: Fixed couples bugs with gizmo ui buttons, incurrent camera switching, blocking alt, editor view gizmos, now not user cannot drag object immidiatly when another is selected.